Peter trained at the Central School of Speech and Drama and has over twenty years of experience working in Theatre, TV and film.

 He was Elliot Matthews in Casualty for several years.
 His other numerous television credits include, most recently, Lucky Man and Critical.

 Peter’s theatre credits include productions at the Old Vic, RSC, Glasgow Citizen’s Theatre and the Donmar Warehouse.
 He most recently appeared in After Independence at the Arcola and in The Crucible at the Manchester Royal Exchange.

-Peter recently finished shooting on The Last Boy and Justice League, and is currently rehearsing Richard III at the Arcola Theatre.
+Peter recently finished shooting on The Last Boy and Justice League, and is currently playing Buckingham in Richard III at the Arcola Theatre.

 Peter Guinness in 'Richard III'